-- (a) act in any way that is inconsistent with the provisions of subsection (17) or expose themselves to any situation involving the risk of a conflict between their responsibilities and private interests; or - (b) use their position or any information entrusted to them, to enrich themselves or improperly benefit any other person. - (19) The Minister of Trade and Industry- - (a) may, after taking into account the recommendations of the adjudication committee, extend the periods contemplated in subsections (2) and (6)(b) by a period not exceeding one year; - (b) must provide written reasons for any decision to grant or deny any application for approval of an industrial project as an industrial policy project in terms of subsection (8), or for any withdrawal of approval as contemplated in subsection (12); - (c) must inform the Commissioner of the approval of any industrial project as an industrial policy project in terms of subsection (8), setting out such particulars as are required by the Commissioner to determine the amount of the additional investment allowance allowable in terms of this section: - (d) must publish the particulars of any application received from a company for approval of an industrial project as an industrial policy project in the Gazette not later than 30 days after providing to that company the written reasons for any decision as contemplated in paragraph (b); - (e) must submit an annual report to Parliament, and must provide a copy of that report to the Auditor-General, setting out the following information in respect of each company that received approval in terms of subsection (8): - (i) The name of each company; - (ii) the description of each industrial policy project; - (iii) the potential national revenue forgone by virtue of the deductions allowable in respect of that industrial policy project in terms of this section; - (iv) the annual progress relating to the direct benefits of the industrial policy project in terms of economic growth or employment, setting out the details of the factors contemplated in subsections (7) and (8) on the basis of which approval of the industrial project as an industrial policy project was granted; - (v) any decision to withdraw the approval of an industrial policy project in terms of subsection (12); and - (vi) any decision not to withdraw the approval of an industrial policy project, despite any material change in facts. - (20) The Commissioner must submit an annual report to the Auditor-General containing a list of all- - (a) certificates issued under subsection (7)(b)(ii); and - (b) failures to respond within 60 days as contemplated in the proviso to subsection (7)(b)(ii). - (21) Notwithstanding the provisions of Chapter 6 of the Tax Administration Act, the Commissioner must disclose to the Minister of Trade and Industry and the adjudication committee, including any person whose assistance has been obtained by that committee, such information relating to the affairs of any company carrying on an industrial policy project as is necessary to enable the Minister of Trade and Industry and the adjudication committee to perform their functions in terms of this section.
+- (a) act in any way that is inconsistent with the provisions of subsection (17) or expose themselves to any situation involving the risk of a conflict between their responsibilities and private interests; or - (b) use their position or any information entrusted to them, to enrich themselves or improperly benefit any other person. - (19) The Minister of Trade and Industry- - (a) may, after taking into account the recommendations of the adjudication committee, extend the periods contemplated in subsections (2), (6)(b) and (7)(c) by a period not exceeding one year; - (b) must provide written reasons for any decision to grant or deny any application for approval of an industrial project as an industrial policy project in terms of subsection (8), or for any withdrawal of approval as contemplated in subsection (12); - (c) must inform the Commissioner of the approval of any industrial project as an industrial policy project in terms of subsection (8), setting out such particulars as are required by the Commissioner to determine the amount of the additional investment allowance allowable in terms of this section; - (d) must publish the particulars of any application received from a company for approval of an industrial project as an industrial policy project in the Gazette not later than 30 days after providing to that company the written reasons for any decision as contemplated in paragraph (b); - (e) must submit an annual report to Parliament, and must provide a copy of that report to the Auditor-General, setting out the following information in respect of each company that received approval in terms of subsection (8): - (i) The name of each company; - (ii) the description of each industrial policy project; - (iii) the potential national revenue forgone by virtue of the deductions allowable in respect of that industrial policy project in terms of this section; - (iv) the annual progress relating to the direct benefits of the industrial policy project in terms of economic growth or employment, setting out the details of the factors contemplated in subsections (7) and (8) on the basis of which approval of the industrial project as an industrial policy project was granted; - (v) any decision to withdraw the approval of an industrial policy project in terms of subsection (12); and - (vi) any decision not to withdraw the approval of an industrial policy project, despite any material change in facts. - (20) . . . . . .

+(21) Notwithstanding the provisions of Chapter 6 of the Tax Administration Act, the Commissioner must disclose to the Minister of Trade and Industry and the adjudication committee, including any person whose assistance has been obtained by that committee, such information relating to the affairs of any company carrying on an industrial policy project as is necessary to enable the Minister of Trade and Industry and the adjudication committee to perform their functions in terms of this section.